 During the course of the day, throughout Maryland, the opportunities for innocent people to be seriously hurt as a result of an accident caused by a commercial truck driver can be quite high.
 As most anyone would agree, any collision between a large commercial truck and a cyclist will usually result in significant bodily injury, if not death.
-As trucking-related injury accident lawyers, Lebowitz & Mzhen, LLC, understands very well the risk that individuals on bicycles, and motorcycles as well, take with each mile they travel in heavy traffic.
+As trucking-related injury accident lawyers, Lebowitz & Mzhen Personal Injury Lawyers, understands very well the risk that individuals on bicycles, and motorcycles as well, take with each mile they travel in heavy traffic.

 When it comes to cycling-related injury cases involving a commercial truck, one of the more important aspects will be the determination of fault on the part of one or more parties.
 Once responsibility has been established, it will be necessary to show the court the specific damages that apply to the case, such as the various expenses and costs borne by the victim in terms of medical, rehabilitation and work loss.
 In pedestrian- and bicycle-related trucking accidents, the responsible party(s) will usually be held liable for the victim’s accident-related injuries, as well as future medical care arising from the aftermath of the accident.